sugi-juku/get-tension/README.md

     python3 get_tension_app.py
     ```

-    If it doesn't respond to your racket string sound, try to increase the sensitivity of the microphone.
+    If it doesn't work well, try to increase the sensitivity of the microphone.

     If you use Mac OS X, you can run ```get_tension.command``` with a double click.